SeisSol/SeisSol/Documentation/tpv12.rst

    :alt: Diagram of geometry of TPV12/13.
    :width: 9.00000cm

-   Diagram of geometry of TPV12/13.
+   Diagram of the geometry of TPV12/13.
 60-degree dipping normal fault.

 Geometry
 ~~~~~~~~